Losant/losant-docs/docs/workflows/triggers/google-pub-sub.md

   "data": <message properties>,
-  "applicationId": <id of the current application>, "applicationName": <name of the current application>, "triggerId": <id of the integration trigger>, "triggerType": "subscription",
+  "applicationId": <id of the current application>, "applicationName": <name of the current application>, "triggerId": <id of the integration>,
+  "triggerType": "integration",
   "flowId": <id of the current workflow>,
   "flowName": <name of the current workflow>, "globals": <object of workflow globals>